 Aktolagay Plateau

-The Aktolagay Plateau is a cluster of freestanding chalk cliffs rising out of the eastern Precaspian Basin on the Aktobe-Atyrau regional border.
-It’s 50 km long and roughly 5 to 10 km wide, although some report the range to be double this length, despite maps indicating otherwise.
-The southernmost end is 35 km from the […]
+The Aktolagay Plateau is a cluster of freestanding chalk cliffs on the Aktobe-Atyrau regional border and 50km east of the smaller Akkegershin Plateau.
+It’s 50km long and less than 10km wide, although some report the range as larger, despite maps indicating otherwise.
+The southernmost end is 35km from the Emba River and its northern end […]

 Aktau

 Aktau serves as a perfect starting point for journeys into the Ustyurt and the broader Mangystau Region.
-Its strategic location on the Caspian Sea, coupled with a rich array of cultural and historical landmarks both within and just outside city limits, makes it a place worth spending a day or two.
-Table of Contents History […]
+Its strategic location on the Caspian Sea, coupled with an array of cultural and historical landmarks, both within and just outside the city limits, makes it a place worth spending a day or two.
+History of Aktau The […]

 New Alexander Fort

-Overlooking Dead Kultuk Bay is New Alexander Fort.
-It’s located on the cliff edge of the Western Chink Ustyurt (Западный Чинк Устюрт) and was in use from 1834-1846.
-Russian General Vasily Perovsky, who oversaw two attempts to conquer Central Asia in the Khiva and Kokand campaigns, ordered the fort to be built.
-His reason for […]
+Overlooking Dead Kultuk is New Alexander Fort.
+It’s on the cliff edge of the Western Chink Ustyurt, on the east side of Kaydak Bay, and was in use from 1834–1846.
+Russian General Vasily Perovsky, who oversaw two attempts to conquer Central Asia in the Khiva and Kokand campaigns, ordered the fort to be built after […]

 Aktau-Buzachinskiy Nature Reserve